-BALTIMORE — Since March 9, the Maryland Department of Labor has received more than half a million new unemployment insurance claims.
+BALTIMORE — Since March 9, the Maryland Department of Labor has received more than a million new unemployment insurance claims.

 To process claims covered under the CARES Act, the state decided to implement an entirely new system for all claimants.

 On April 24, the state launched the BEACON One-Stop application.

 WMAR-2 News Mallory Sofastaii has received a number of questions about the process.
 Below are answers to some of the most frequently asked questions.